-Speed and Reliability Improvements - As bus system speeds continued to decline over the last decade, Metro musthas had to allocate an additional \$10 million cumulatively every yearon an annual basis to provide the same amount of service.
-Not only does this reduce the opportunity to increase service, it degrades ourthe competitiveness and attractiveness of bus service and is not sustainable.
+- Speed and Reliability Improvements As bus system speeds continue to decline, Metro must allocate an additional \$10 million cumulatively every year to provide the same amount of service.
+Not only does this reduce the opportunity to increase service, it degrades our competitiveness and attractiveness.
 Therefore, investing to improve the speed and reliability of the bus system is critical to the success of NextGen.
-Some improvements can be implemented within METRO's Metro's control, such as optimizing stop spacing, implementing all-door boarding, and piloting headway-based service management.
-However, other improvements can only be implemented through collaboration with local jurisdictions, includingsuch as transit priorities, signal priority system upgrades and expansion, new bus bulb-outs, and bus-only or bus priority lanes.
-Under the NextGen Transit First scenario, \$750 million ina major 5-year program of capital improvements are proposedwas approved to support speed and reliability improvements for the regional bus network.
-This investment is anticipated to save 25% 34% in system speed if fully implemented, and to allow for more frequent service to be delivered without adding additional operating costs.
-New bus lanes have already been rolled out in 2020 and 2021 on 5th and 6th Sts, Grand Av, Olive St, and Aliso St in downtown LA, and on Alvarado St between 7th St and the 101 freeway.
-These are just the beginning of a program to add over 80 miles of dedicated bus lanes through partnerships with City of LA and other municipalities.

-- Customer Wait Environment Through the significant public outreach conducted in Phase 1 of the NextGen Bus Study, as well as other Metro effortsinitiatives such as the How Women Travel Study, we learned that an uncomfortable and unsecured wait environment is a significant barrier for customers in using the bus network.
+Some improvements can be implemented within METRO's control, such as optimizing stop spacing, all door boarding, and headway-based service management.
+However, other improvements can only be implemented through collaboration with local jurisdictions, including transit priorities, bus bulb outs, and bus only lanes.
+Under the Transit First scenario, \$750 million in capital improvements are proposed to support speed and reliability improvements for the regional bus network.
+This investment is anticipated to save 25%-34% in system speed if fully implemented. - Customer Wait Environment Through the significant public outreach conducted in Phase 1, as well as other Metro efforts such as the How Women Travel Study, we learned that an uncomfortable and unsecured wait environment is a significant barrier for customers in using the bus network.
 This is particularly concerning for women who account for over half of our customers and often travel with young children.
-Metro completed the TransferMetro Transfers Design GuidelineGuide in March 2018.
-Under the Transit First scenario, we planthe NextGen Bus Plan is intended to begin implementing the recommendations from this policy document at our busiest wait and transfer locations.
-This investment is anticipated to cost \$150 million and address several of the safety and comfort issues identified inthrough the NextGen outreach and the How Women Travel Study.
-Implementation will be completed in partnership with local authorities responsible for the provision of bus stop amenities throughout the Metro transit network. - Boarding and Riding Experience Metro has implemented All Door Boarding on several lines, including all-door boarding on the G Line (Orange), J Line (Silver), Lineand Rapid Lines 720 (Wilshire), and Line-754 (Vermont).
-Experience on the J Line (Silver) showed that dwell times were reduced by up to 15% on average, on-time performance improved, and cash payment declined with more TAP penetration, and significant customer and operator satisfaction.
-Surveys confirmed that both customers and operators were significantly satisfied with the implementation of all-door boarding.
-In early 2022, the Metro Board approved the purchase of rear door validators and other equipment to allow for implementation of all-door boarding across the higher frequency Core and Convenience (Tiers 1 and 2) local bus lines.
-Other strategies to improve the boarding and on boardriding experience include level boarding at key stops and have focused on improved on boardreal-time information.
-These improvements are estimated at \$100 million systemwide, accuracy.
+Metro completed the Transfer Design Guideline in March 2018.
+Under the Transit First scenario, we plan to begin implementing the recommendations from this policy document at our busiest wait and transfer locations.
+This investment is anticipated to cost \$150 million and address several of the safety and comfort issues identified in the NextGen outreach and How Women Travel Study.